-Instruction in basic practices and workflows for post-production including video capture, basic editing, color correction, monitoring, standards compliance, rendering, basic compression schemes, and exporting high-quality video for broadcast, film, game consoles, web and mobile devices.
-Post Production for Digital Media is an intermediate video workflow course aimed at students pursuing the Bachelor of Arts degree in the Digital Media and Entertainment Design.
+This course provides instruction in basic practices and workflows for post-production, including video capture, basic editing, color correction, monitoring, standards compliance, rendering, basic compression schemes, and exporting high-quality video for broadcast, film, game consoles, web and mobile devices.
 This course teaches concepts in capturing, editing, assembling and outputting video elements.
-Students can also apply skills learned in this class in other areas including 2D animation and 3D animation.
-Prerequisites: A grade of at least a C in each of the following coursess: DIGM 3230, DIGM 4435 and DIGM 4445
+Students can also apply skills learned in this class in other areas, including 2D animation and 3D animation.
+Prerequisites: A grade of at least a C in each of the following coursess: DIGM 3230, DIGM 4435 and DIGM 4445.